Setting up a Multisectoral Advisory Committee

 - Open to participation by external experts: Non-government experts might be invited to join the MAC on an ad hoc basis to provide expertise and enhance complementarity with other initiatives.
 For example, representatives of the SUN networks (donors, UN, civil society, research and academia, private sector).

-The positioning and composition of the MAC will depend on the structures already in place in country.
+The positioning and composition of a Multisectoral Advisory Committee will depend on the structures already in place in country.
 The following steps help to establish a MAC which is appropriate to country context and needs:

 - Review coordination structures of multisectoral policies and plans for nutrition